In this chapter, we'll explore SQL schema dumps in Rails, how they differ from

 custom SQL statements directly to the migrations.
 In addition, you can maintain

-file, which is loaded in the test_helper.rb
+a test/extra.sql file, which is loaded in the test_helper.rb file, to ensure

 these custom SQL statements are executed in the test environment.